libretto-ai/openai-ts/README.md

 ```

 Finally, you have control over what gets inserted there in your request sent
-to OpenAI.
+to Anthropic.
 In your `templateParams` you provide the aforementioned messages:

 ```typescript
   templateParams: {